By MARIA GRAZIA MURRU and HANNA ARHIROVA

 Both the Russian forces and Ukrainian militaries are seeking to replenish their depleted stocks of unmanned aerial vehicles to pinpoint enemy positions and guide artillery strikes.

 Both sides are looking to procure jamming-resistant, advanced drones that could offer a decisive edge in battle.
-Ukrainian officials say the demand for such technology is “immense” with crowdfunding efforts underway to raise the necessary cash.
+Ukrainian officials say the demand for such technology is “immense” with crowdfunding efforts underway to raise the necessary cash for purchases.

 In other developments: